|Shapes||Gordo, Robusto, Toro|

 La Palina’s rich history began in the late 1800’s.
 Their patriarch, Samuel Paley immigrated to Chicago from the Ukraine and immediately found work as a ‘lector’ in a cigar factory.
 By 1896 Sam had started his own factory with a cigar store nearby.
 Sam dubbed his factory, Congress Cigar Company and quickly gained the name ‘Mr. Sam’, a moniker given to him by his factory workers.
 After Sam’s retirement in 1926 the La Palina brand was all but forgotten, but now, Sam’s grandson has reinvented the brand in a big way.
 This addition to the La Palina line lays claim to being their strongest offering yet.

-La Palina Black Label features an ultra-dark Brazilian wrapper leaf rife with oils and silky-smooth to the touch.
-Long-leaf ligeros from the Dominican and Nicaragua fill out Black Label’s core and meld together beautifully.
-Hailing from the Dominican Republic, Black Label plays host to bold notes of dried fruit, cocoa, and charred wood.
+La Palina Black Label features an ultra-dark Costa Rican wrapper leaf rife with oils and silky-smooth to the touch.
+Long-leaf ligeros from Nicaragua and Honduras fill out Black Label’s core and meld together beautifully.
+Hailing from Honduras, Black Label plays host to bold notes of dried fruit, cocoa, espresso, and sweet oak.
 Uber-refined, Black Label is a full-bodied powerhouse that maintains impressive balance throughout the entire experience.